AgileRL/AgileRL/docs/llm_finetuning/llm_checkpoints.rst

 :meth:`load_checkpoint` expects the live algorithm to already be configured against the same base model.
-It restores adapter weights on top of that base and, by default, copies the just-loaded ``actor`` adapter onto ``reference`` so that SFT → DPO → GRPO pipelines work out of the box — the actor trained in stage *N* becomes the reference for stage *N+1*.
+It restores adapter weights on top of that base and, by default, copies the just-loaded ``actor`` adapter onto ``reference`` so that SFT → DPO → GRPO pipelines work out of the box: the actor trained in stage *N* becomes the reference for stage *N+1*.

-LoRA config mismatch between the checkpoint and the live algorithm (e.g. after a rank mutation) is handled non-destructively: rank is merged as ``max(current, checkpoint)`` with weights padded into the larger shape;
-``target_modules`` / ``modules_to_save`` are unioned.
-See
-:meth:`load_checkpoint` for details.
+The checkpoint's LoRA config must match the live algorithm's (rank, target modules, etc.); a mismatch raises ``ValueError``.
+Re-create the agent with the checkpoint's LoRA config to load it.

 Common scenarios: